 - Submit a copy of the most recent evaluation of their senior year field placement.

 Students admitted to the Advanced Standing program will be expected to engage in the field placement process during the spring semester prior to their program enrollment.

 The program has no thesis requirement and no comprehensive examination.
 Students do conduct a two-semester, Institutional Review Board-approved research study and participate in supervised field internships.

-Graduate Handbook (DOCX)
+Graduate Handbook (PDF)